Home Car Shopping How to Exchange Funds in Private Car Sales

 Buyer Services Include:

 Peer-to-peer car transactions have never been easier or more secure.
-There are no trips to the bank or the DMV and everything except for a test drive can be accomplished on your personal device.
+There are no trips to the bank or the DMV; everything except a test drive can be accomplished on your personal device.

 Editor’s Note: This article has been updated since its initial publication.